Photorefractive Keratectomy (PRK)

 - Avoid strenuous exercise for up to one week

-- Call doctor immediately if problems or complications arise
+- Call your doctor immediately if problems or complications arise

 Photorefractive Keratectomy Candidates

-Those best suited for photorefractive keratectomy are people with moderate levels of myopia, hyperopia, or astigmatism who have corneal abnormalities that make them unsuited for LASIK.
-An example of a corneal abnormality would be a thin cornea.
-However, PRK may also be used for people with high prescription levels.
+Those best suited for photorefractive keratectomy are people with moderate levels of myopia, hyperopia, or astigmatism who have corneal abnormalities—such as a thin cornea—that make them unsuited for LASIK.
 Up to 95 percent of myopic people qualify for PRK surgery.
-Still, there are several criteria one must meet, including:
+Still, there are several criteria that must be met: